Gupta-Aryaman/blog/aryamanblog/content/blog/asynchronous-programming-in-python.md

 asyncio.run(main())
 ```

-Hence, to start an event loop we use `asyncio.run()` and pass it a coroutine object which acts as an *entry point* to the event loop.
+Hence, to start an event loop, we use `asyncio.run()` and pass it a coroutine object, which acts as an *entry point* to the event loop.

 ### Await keyword